Radokat/Zuiki_JRS_Journey_to_Kyoto/README.md

 pygame
 Download the .py file and run via: python python.exe .\Zuiki_JRS_Journey_to_Kyoto.py

 Currently only the lever is working.
+# Make sure to disable Steam Input for the game, otherwise the controller will behave incorrectly.